Healthy People on a Healthy Planet: September 24-25, 2020

 Young Professionals: Side Event, September 24 at 5:00 pm

-A young professionals side event will take place from 5-7pm on the evening of September 24 to examine the impact of COVID-19 on students and future health professionals.
-The panel of international speakers will be moderated by Dr Chris Jenkins and followed by a careers networking session.
+A young professionals side event took place from 5-7pm on the evening of September 24 to examine the impact of COVID-19 on students and future health professionals.
+The panel of international speakers was moderated by Dr Chris Jenkins and followed by a careers networking session.

-Friday – September, 25 – Day Two – COVID-19 Pandemic: Panels on the second day will turn their focus to the challenges of broader themes in global health as they relate to the COVID-19 Pandemic.
-Again, both sessions will feature speakers with a range of expertise on such areas as the Global Food Supply, Nutrition, Healthcare Response, Migration, Environment and Non Communicable Diseases.
+Friday – September, 25 – Day Two – COVID-19 Pandemic: Panels on the second day turned their focus to the challenges of broader themes in global health as they relate to the COVID-19 pandemic.
+Again, both sessions featured speakers with a range of expertise on such areas as the Global Food Supply, Nutrition, Healthcare Response, Migration, Environment and Non Communicable Diseases.

 Global Health Photography Competition – Submit Your Entry

 What does working in global health look like?
 What are the realities on the ground?
 What are the challenges, and what are the impacts?